About Little Flower Basilica

 Little Flower Basilica serves Catholics in the San Antonio area as a traditional parish and people from across the nation and all walks of life as a historical and spiritual landmark.
 The community of Discalced Carmelite Friars continue to serve parishioners and anyone called to explore the beauty of Carmel.

-Little Flower’s classical architecture echoes the designs of old world churches, with the Tomb Chapel of St. Thérèse inspired by the original Tomb Chapel in Lisieux.
+Little Flower’s classical architecture echoes the designs of old world churches, with the Shrine Chapel of St. Thérèse inspired by the original Tomb Chapel in Lisieux.
 The Basilica’s treasury of art, craftsmanship, and relics includes first-class relics of St. Thérèse, her parents, St. Louis Martin and St. Zélie Guérin Martin, as well as several other Discalced Carmelite saints.

 Artisans have graced the Shrine with Carmelite stories told in glass, metal, wood, marble and oils.
 Shields of the Discalced Carmelite Order can be found all throughout the Shrine: One was etched into the cornerstone as the Shrine was begun and others carved into the limestone above the front and north entrances as the building progressed.
 The intricate mosaics and stained glass windows depict the lives of St. Thérèse , St. Teresa of Jesus, and St. John of the Cross.
 The rose— the symbol of St. Thérèse — serves as a common theme and is found in the floor tile, the stone and wrought iron detailing, the cast brass light fixtures, and the leaded glass of the dome window.